 Choosing the best UK credit monitoring services

-Determining which one is most suitable for you is a process by itself.
+Determining which one is most suitable for you is a process in itself.
 You have to take several considerations into mind.
 These include how long you have been monitoring your credit score and what is your purpose for doing so now.
-Some service providers can give you in-depth information about your history going to a few months or more years back.
+Some service providers can give you in-depth information about your history going a few months or more years back.

 Overall, the best method will involve combining data from all three of the UK’s leading credit reference agencies, though how you do this is down to you.

 How we tested the best credit monitoring services